codingbear0/codingbear0.github.io/content/sandbox/the-hacker-news-top-40-books.md

 ---
-title: The Hacker News Top 40 books
+title: The Hacker News Top 40 books of 2023
 date: 2024-06-28
 tags:
 - book